udf/misc_scripts/README.md

 ![wallpaper](https://github.com/udf/misc_scripts/raw/master/wallpaper/modifyWallpaper/data/wallpaper.png)

 I still use this wallpaper at the time of writing this, however I always thought that I had lost the code.

+## recaudman
+Date: 2018-06-15
+Deps: g++, alsa

+A C++ program that prints out [Recaman's sequence](https://oeis.org/A005132) as charactes (so, only the rightmost byte).
+The purpose was to pipe its output to `aplay` to see what the sequence sounds like (spoiler: it's horrible)